-Since the end of Soviet occupation Albania has been reborn and readily welcomes holiday makers to come and see for themselves the charming and hospitable nature of the land and its people.
+Since the fall of its communist regime Albania has been reborn and readily welcomes holiday makers to come and see for themselves the charming and hospitable nature of the land and its people.

 Kosovo, also, is aiming to rid itself of the past with the Visoki De?ani Monastery, the historic city of Prizen and tours of local wine cellars doing much to dispel images of a tumultuous civil war.

 Finally, Macedonia holidays are a blend of out of the way UNESCO towns, traditional villages and the beautiful landscapes of Mavrovo National Park with trips back over the border into Albania allowing for a circular overland route over the course of two weeks.